aturkewi/ecto_lock_v0/README.md

 Locking

+What does it do?

 Surprise surprise, we ended up going with database locking!
 Database locking is a very robust and well used tool.
 It's been a feature of SQL databases since YYYY.

+As explained above, databse locking allows us to make a row in accessible.
+We can use this tool to ensure that only one process is working on a pieces of data at a time so we can avoid write conflicts (two processes try and make updates at the same time).

+How do you use it?

+Let's go over how we can use [Ecto's lock function](link to ecto lock).

+Like all Ecto queries, there are two ways we can use this.
+We can either use the keyword syntax, or the expression syntax.
+I'm going to go ahead and use the keyword syntax, but either would work.